BentleyJOakes/BentleyJOakes.github.io/_pages/about.md

 - model-driven engineering techniques
 - [model transformations and their verification](/publications/#Oakes2018)
 - and others, as listed on my [expertise page](https://www.polymtl.ca/expertises/en/oakes-bentley)
 </div>

-### Teaching and service
+### Service and teaching

+I enjoy my time as reviewer and program committee member for software engineering journals, conferences, and workshops.
+I am also the lead organizer for the [Software Engineering at Montreal (SEMTL)](https://semtl.github.io/) meetings, which is a regular seminar series for the software engineering researchers in Montreal.

 <div style="border-left: 4px solid #F15A22; padding: 0.5em 1em; margin: 1rem 0;" markdown="1">
 {% include dte_course_blurb.liquid %}
 </div>

-I enjoy my time as reviewer and program committee member for software engineering journals, conferences, and workshops.
-I am also the lead organizer for the [Software Engineering at Montreal (SEMTL)](https://semtl.github.io/) meetings, which is a regular seminar series for the software engineering researchers in Montreal.

 ### Academic background